 Each student will be enrolled into a Canvas LMS course that will include material to support students' social and emotional needs.
 The course will provide the social worker department a communication platform that is frequently accessed by students.
-The students will have the opportunity to ask questions and discuss the resources and material posted in the canvas course. will also include a question to understand the level of importance the celebrations may hold.
+The students will have the opportunity to ask questions and discuss the resources and material posted in the canvas course.
+The SSW will survey students to gather input on how the school can celebrate student milestones.
+The survey will also include a question to understand the level of importance the celebrations may hold.
 This survey will also allow the input and thoughts surrounding the safety during COVID-19.
 SSW provides connections for families/students in need of resources and outside school support.
 With respect to the students level of care, the SSW may provide information for community mental health services.